 "Qualified" means having appropriate training and experience commensurate with assigned responsibilities; or if referring to a professional, possessing an appropriate degree or having documented equivalent education, training or experience.

-NOTE: Specific definitions for qualified assessor and qualified mental health professional are included in this section.
+[NOTE: Specific definitions for qualified assessor and qualified mental health professional are included in this section.]

-Qualified assessor" means an individual who is authorized to perform an assessment, reassessment, or change in level of care for an applicant to or resident of an assisted living facility.
-For public pay individuals, a qualified assessor is an employee of a public human services agency trained in the completion of the uniform assessment instrument.
+"Qualified assessor" means an individual who is authorized to perform an assessment, reassessment, or change in level of care for an applicant to or resident of an assisted living facility.
+For public pay individuals, a qualified assessor is an employee of a public human services agency trained in the completion of the uniform assessment instrument [(UAI)].
 For private pay individuals, a qualified assessor is an employee of the assisted living facility trained in the completion of the UAI or an independent private physician or a qualified assessor for public pay individuals.

-"Qualified mental health professional" means a clinician in the health professions who is trained and experienced in providing psychiatric or mental health services to individuals who have a psychiatric diagnosis, including and limited to (i) a physician: a doctor of medicine or osteopathy; (ii) a psychiatrist: a doctor of medicine or osteopathy, specializing in psychiatry and licensed in Virginia; (iii) a psychologist: an individual with a master's degree in psychology from a college or university accredited by an association recognized by the U.S. Secretary of Education, with at least one year of clinical experience; (iv) a social worker: an individual with at least a bachelor's degree in human services or related field (social work, psychology, psychiatric rehabilitation, sociology, counseling, vocational rehabilitation, or human services counseling) from an college or university accredited by an association recognized by the U.S. Secretary of Education, with at least one year of clinical experience providing direct services to persons with a diagnosis of mental illness; (v) a Registered Psychiatric Rehabilitation Provider (RPRP) registered with the International Association of Psychosocial Rehabilitation Services (IAPSRS); (vi) a registered nurse licensed in the Commonwealth of Virginia with at least one year of clinical experience working in a mental health treatment facility or agency; (vii) any other licensed mental health professional; or (viii) any other person deemed by the Department of Mental Health, Mental Retardation and Substance Abuse Services as having qualifications equivalent to those described in this definition.
+"Qualified mental health professional" means a [clinician in the health professions behavioral health professional] who is trained and experienced in providing psychiatric or mental health services to individuals who have a psychiatric diagnosis, including and limited to (i) a physician[: a doctor of medicine or osteopathy; (ii) a psychiatrist: a doctor of medicine or osteopathy, specializing in psychiatry and licensed in Virginia; [(iii) a psychologist: an individual with a master's degree in psychology from a college or university accredited by an association recognized by the U.S. Secretary of Education, with at least one year of clinical experience; [(iv) (iii)] a social worker: an individual with at least a [bachelor's master's] degree in human services or related field (social work, psychology, psychiatric rehabilitation, sociology, counseling, vocational rehabilitation, or human services counseling) from [an a] college or university accredited by an association recognized by the U.S. Secretary of Education, with at least one year of clinical experience providing direct services to persons with a diagnosis of mental illness; [(v) (iv)] a Registered Psychiatric Rehabilitation Provider (RPRP) registered with the International Association of Psychosocial Rehabilitation Services (IAPSRS); [(vi)-(v)] a [registered nurse clinical nurse specialist or psychiatric nurse practitioner] licensed in the Commonwealth of Virginia with at least one year of clinical experience working in a mental health treatment facility or agency; [(vii) (vi)] any other licensed mental health professional; or (viii) any other person deemed by the Department of Mental Health, Mental Retardation and Substance Abuse Services as having qualifications equivalent to those described in this definition.
+[Any unlicensed person who meets the requirements contained in this definition shall either be under the supervision of a licensed mental health professional or employed by an agency or organization licensed by the Department of Mental Health, Mental Retardation and Substance Abuse Services.]

-"Rehabilitative services" means activities that are ordered by a physician or other qualified health care professional which are provided by a rehabilitative therapist (physical therapist, occupational therapist or speech-language pathologist).
-These activities may be necessary when a resident has demonstrated a change in his capabilities and are provided to enhance or improve his level of functioning.
-"Resident" means any adult residing in an assisted living facility.
+"Rehabilitative services" means activities that are ordered by a physician or other qualified health care professional that are provided by a rehabilitative therapist (physical therapist, occupational therapist or speech-language pathologist).
+These activities may be necessary when a resident has demonstrated a change in his capabilities and are provided to [enhance restore] or improve his level of functioning.

+"Resident" means any adult residing in an assisted living facility [for the purpose of receiving maintenance or care].

 "Residential living care" means a level of service provided by an assisted living facility for adults who may have physical or mental impairments and require only minimal assistance with the activities of daily living.
 Included in this level of service are individuals who are dependent in medication administration as documented on the uniform assessment instrument.
 This definition includes the services provided by the facility to individuals who are assessed as capable of maintaining themselves in an independent living status.